Sen. John Fetterman checks into hospital for depression

 “John agreed, and he is receiving treatment on a voluntary basis,” Jentleson said.
 “After examining John, the doctors at Walter Reed told us that John is getting the care he needs, and will soon be back to himself.”

-Fetterman overcame a stroke days before last May’s primary election and spent the last five months on the campaign trail recovering from the stroke.
+Fetterman suffered the stroke days before last May’s primary election and spent much of the summer recovering and off the campaign trail.

-Last week, Fetterman stayed two days in George Washington University, checking himself in after becoming lightheaded.
-Fetterman’s office has said tests found no evidence of a new stroke or a seizure.

-He continues to suffer the aftereffects of the stroke, in particular auditory processing disorder, which can render someone unable to speak fluidly and quickly process spoken conversation into meaning.

 The stroke nearly killed him, he has said.

-Fetterman underwent surgery to implant a pacemaker with a defibrillator to manage two heart conditions, atrial fibrillation and cardiomyopathy, and spent much of the summer recovering and off the campaign trail.
+As a result of the stroke, Fetterman underwent surgery to implant a pacemaker with a defibrillator to manage two heart conditions, atrial fibrillation and cardiomyopathy.

+He returned to campaigning in public in August, but refused to release his medical records or allow his doctors to answer reporters’ questions.
+His health became a central issue in the campaign, as Oz question of whether his opponent was honest about the effects of the stroke and whether Fetterman was fit to serve.

+Fetterman’s campaign in October released a letter from a Pittsburgh-area physician who said he exhibited no effects on his “cognitive ability” or his ability to think and reason after the stroke, was recovering well and and “can work full duty in public office.”